Please Click Below

 Guidelines regulate the number of calories in a student meal based on grade level.
 Our school is classified as K-8.
 Calorie counts will be 600-650 for lunch 400-550 for breakfast.

-Flavored Milk such as chocolate, strawberry and vanilla must be fat free.
+Flavored Milk such as chocolate, strawberry and vanilla must be lowfat or fat free.

 Water has to be available during lunch that is free and accessible to the children.
 We have placed a water cart with plastic cups in the lunch room the children may freely access throughout lunch.
 All prepackaged water bottles will be charged to student accounts.